vitejs/vite/docs/guide/api-vite-environment.md

 ```

 :::info
-In the previous iteration, we had `executeUrl` and `executeEntryPoint` methods - they are now merged into a single `import` method.
+In the v5.1 Runtime API, there were `executeUrl` and `executeEntryPoint` methods - they are now merged into a single `import` method.
 If you want to opt-out of the HMR support, create a runner with `hmr: false` flag.
 :::

 The default SSR Node module runner is not exposed.
 You can use `createNodeEnvironment` API with `createServerModuleRunner` together to create a runner that runs code in the same thread, supports HMR and doesn't conflict with the SSR implementation (in case it's been overriden in the config).
 Given a Vite server configured in middleware mode as described by the [SSR setup guide](/guide/ssr#setting-up-the-dev-server), let's implement the SSR middleware using the environment API.
 Error handling is omitted.